GregRos/doddle/README.md

 ```

 ## How operators work
 Doddle offers its functionality through *operators*.
 These operators transform or reduce iterables in various ways.

 There are lots of them, but they all share a set of common principles.
 ### All operators are methods
 Operators are methods defined on wrapper objects, making them easy to find and invoke.

+There are two different wrappers:

+- **Seq**, which is used for sync iterables.
-There are separate wrapper objects for sync and async iterables.
+- **ASeq**, which is used for async iterables.

+They have exactly the same members, except that **ASeq** supports async inputs, like functions that return promises.
 ### All operators are lazy

-If an operator returns an Iterable, that Iterable must be iterated for anything to happen.
+Operators never do anything directly.
+Instead, they return objects that must be evaluated.
+This gives you a lot of control over when side-effects happen.

+For example, operators that return Iterables, such as `map`, must be iterated and the function is called right before every element is yielded.

 ```ts
 import { seq } from "doddle"